auditassistant/json-context/README.md

     postBodyElement.innerHTML = object.body
   }

-  // tell the context what elements should be refreshed when the post changes var post = window.context.get('post') post.$elements = [postTitleElement, postBodyElement]
+  // add some metadata to the post showing what elements should be refreshed when the post changes var post = window.context.get('post') post.$elements = [postTitleElement, postBodyElement]